Two people standing side by side and giving each other a side hug.

 A native of Helena, Montana, ironically, Lisa has spent the majority of her adult life outside the state.
 She earned her bachelor’s degree in Fitness and Health Promotion from Brigham Young University in Provo, Utah.
 Lisa worked in Corporate Fitness for several years before expanding her horizons with the arrival of 3 boys and her role as a Navy spouse.
 Lisa and her family have lived throughout the country and overseas in Okinawa Japan.
 In each community, Lisa worked with youth in various capacities, including several years as a girls’ camp director.

-Lisa enjoys many different activities in her pursuit of a balanced life including trail running, mountain biking, cross-country skiing, gardening, volunteering through her church and local Veteran’s Center and spending time with family and her new pup.
+Lisa enjoys many different activities in her pursuit of a balanced life including trail running, mountain biking, cross-country skiing, gardening, volunteering through her church and spending time with family and her pup.

-Although adept in various therapeutic modalities, Lisa has a particular interest in grief work and Acceptance and Commitment Therapy (ACT) to assist clients congruently with their spirituality and values.
+Lisa has a particular interest in grief work and Acceptance and Commitment Therapy (ACT) to assist clients congruently with their spirituality and values.
+Additionally, she is deeply committed to couples work and is trained in Emotional Focused Therapy, which gets to the heart of relationship problems.

 At her core, Lisa has a deep compassion for those in paralyzing situations unable to find a way forward.
-She is motivated by a desire to empower and tenaciously pursues multiple paths to effect change.
+She is motivated by a desire to empower and tenaciously pursues a holistic approach to effect change for individuals, couples and families.
 No circumstance is without hope and possibility for improvement.

 Mental Health Therapist